Symptoms & causes

 Infertility is a widespread problem.
-For about one in five infertile couples the problem lies solely in the male partner (male infertility).
+For about one in five infertile couples the problem lies solely in the male partner.

-In most cases, there are no obvious signs of an infertility problem.
+In most cases, there are no obvious signs of infertility.
 Intercourse, erections and ejaculation will usually happen without difficulty.
 The quantity and appearance of the ejaculated semen generally appears normal to the naked eye.

 What causes male infertility?

-Male infertility can be caused by problems that affect sperm production or the sperm transport process.
-With the results of medical tests, the doctor may be able to find a cause of the problem.
+Male infertility is usually caused by problems that affect either sperm production or sperm transport.
+Through medical testing, the doctor may be able to find the cause of the problem.

-Sperm production problems: The most common cause of male infertility is due to a problem in the sperm production process in the testes.
-Low numbers of sperm are made and/or the sperm that are made do not work properly.
-About two thirds of infertile men have sperm production problems.
+About two-thirds of infertile men have a problem with making sperm in the testes.
+Either low numbers of sperm are made and/or the sperm that are made do not work properly.

 Known causes of male infertility